EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 * attributeChangedCallback
 * disconnectedCallback

-## Extended Lifecycle

 ### Extended Lifecycle in connectedCallback
 (Still working on more creative names)

-The outline below is more of a thought process than named callbacks or hooks.

-* pre-template-lit or pre-lit (easier to say)
-* pre-paint (or could be thought of as post-template-lit, but pre-paint rolls off the tongue better.)
-* post-paint - rarely if ever gets used.
-But here for conceptual purposes.
-* updates - (see the reactivity section later in this article) technically not part of the connectedCallback, update functions are called sometime later by an event or some action; long after connectedCallback is finished.
-These are custom functions that modify elements in the template, or could even just re-render the whole template.

-I might later get rid of post paint and go straight to updates, even though they are not part of the connectedCallback.

-#### pre-template-lit
-Get things ready so you can turn the template into a document fragment.

-#### pre-paint
-The template is now a document fragment.
-Before painting, attach events and do any other work so when the fragment is appended/painted to the live-DOM it is ready for the user/script/ or other customElements to interact with it.
-Other elements maybe using mutationObserver to wait for the paint then do work.
-The whole point is to avoid adding html to the live-DOM too early and then trying to compensate.

-#### post-paint
-I can't think of anything that would go here.
-This is more conceptual, other components might interact with the component post paint via using mutation observers or maybe thrown events.
-Note: I have not had the issue of other components interacting with my components too early using this approach.
-I do NOT recommend throwing an event like 'is-painted'.
-If everything is setup before paint, throwing events is just extra work or maybe a sign your architecture needs more work.

 Note: all examples assume they are wrapped in a class that creates a custom element.
 I may come back and add that in at a future time.